paolodbs/paolodbs/README.md

 ### an italian architect with a passion for data analysis!

-🌱 I’m currently deepening my learning on Python and SQL, after completing LeWagon bootcamp in Barcelona
+🌱 I’m currently deepening my learning on Python and SQL, after completing Le Wagon bootcamp in Barcelona

 👯 I’m looking to collaborate on projects about urban data science and spatial analysis